CarloVelarde/ParkFinder/Readme.md

 #### Create .env file

-get NPS API code from this website: `[pip install -r requirements.txt](https://www.nps.gov/subjects/developer/get-started.htm)`
+get NPS_KEY code from this website: `https://www.nps.gov/subjects/developer/get-started.htm`

-.env ADMIN_CoODe

-get NPS api code

-Just run program to get it
+add ADMIN_CODE

+add DB_CONN

+### Run Program

+After all of these setups are done just run the program from the main.py file and the website will run

 ## Front-end

 ## Back-end